AntiPwr/AntiPwr.github.io/root/wiki/Nesa.md

 ### Nesa of Duality

-The Nesa of Duality embody dichotomous relationships, similar to Zero and One in fundamental computing.
+The Nesa of Duality embody dichotomous relationships.
 They represent opposing forces or concepts that together create balance and completeness.
 These entities often exist within other classifications such as the Nesa of Kingdoms and Nesa of Fealty.

 Notable Nesa of Duality include: